 In the last five years a new methodology in software engineering has changed all that – it’s called DevOps, and brings a very strategic and agile approach to building new software.

 More recently DevOps had a baby sister called DataOps, and it’s this subject that I’d like to talk about today.

-We have seen a strong desire to push data governance and the measurement of actual data quality (at a record level) into the processes and automation that exist in a bank.
+We have seen a strong desire to push data science processes, including data governance and the measurement of actual data quality (at a record level) into the processes and automation that exist in a bank.

 I’d like to share with you through some simple examples of what we are doing with our investment bank and wealth management clients.
 I hope that this shows that a self-service approach to data quality (with appropriate tooling) can empower highly agile data quality measurement for any company wishing to implement the standard DataOps processes of validation, sorting, aggregation, reporting and reconciliation.

 Roles in DataOps and Data Quality

 We work closely with the people who use the Datactics platform, the people that are responsible for the governance of data and reporting on its quality.
 They have titles like Chief Data Officer, Data Quality Manager, Chief Digital Officer and Head of Regulation.
 These data consumers are responsible for large volumes of often messy data relating to entities, counterparties, financial reference data and transactions.
 This data does not reside in just one place; it transitions through multiple bank processes.
 It is sometimes “at rest” in a data store and sometimes “in motion” as it passes via Extract, Transform, Load (ETL) processes to other systems that live upstream of the point at which it was sourced.